cscorley/dissertation/chapters/9_conclusion/0_conclusion.md

 My personal perspective from industry is as follows.
-First, search tools, i.e., feature location tools, aren't used by developers because they often aren't needed in large systems.
-However, the caveat to this is that the system is generally modular and abstracted properly enough to mitigate this issue.
+First, search tools, i.e., feature location tools, aren't used by developers because they often aren't needed, even in large systems.
+However, the caveat to this is that the system I've encountered are generally modular and abstracted properly enough to mitigate this issue.
 I would like to see more work towards feature location as applied to poorly engineered systems, which may face new problems.
 Rather, I see feature location tools being more useful for feature discovery for external users and stakeholders, who are often not aware of internal system implementation details or progress.

 I do believe there is much more usefulness in a developer identification tool.
 Anecdotally, I often have the need to find other developers to gain perspective